rocketnia/mise-en.cene/README.md

 However, Mise-en.cene accomplishes barely any of this yet.
 Right now it takes a simple screenplay syntax and compiles it to JavaScript code that generates an HTML list to show the dialogue.

+The demo in this repo builds to a [page you can see in your browser](https://rocketnia.github.io/mise-en.cene/fin/static/).

 ## Using Mise-en.cene in your project